-A hybrid event is a tradeshow, conference, seminar, workshop or other meeting that combines a “live” in-person event with a “virtual” online component.
+A hybrid event is a tradeshow, conference, seminar, workshop, or another meeting that combines a “live” in-person event with a “virtual” online component.

-If the AAS 2021 conference is unable to take place in Seattle next March due to another surge of COVID-19 cases, will this conference also be completely cancelled?
+If the AAS 2022 conference is unable to take place in Honolulu next March due to another surge of COVID-19 cases, will the conference be canceled?

-The AAS2021 conference will not be cancelled.
-The 2021 conference will include a virtual/online component.
-In the event we are unable to hold the in-person component of the conference in Seattle, we will transition the entire conference to a virtual/online conference using the technology we will already have in place.
+The AAS2022 conference will not be canceled.
+The 2022 conference will include a virtual/online component.
+In the event we are unable to hold the in-person component of the conference in Honolulu, we will transition the entire conference to a virtual/online conference using the technology we will already have in place.

 Do I need to be an AAS Member to submit a proposal to the Call for Proposals?

 AAS Membership is not required to submit a proposal to the Call for Proposals nor is it required in order to present at the Annual Conference.
 However, AAS members receive a significantly discounted conference registration rate and membership is encouraged.

 Can presenters on the same panel choose to present in different formats (either in-person or virtually)

 No. All presenters on the same panel must agree to present within the same environment – either in-person or virtually.
 All in-person sessions must have in-person presenters and virtual sessions must have virtual presenters.
 The conference is hybrid, however, sessions are not hybrid.

 Session organizers will be provided the option on the proposal application to select if the participants have all agreed to present in person or virtually.

 If I am presenting in a virtual session, can I attend the in-person meeting?